michaelkotelnikov/rhacm-workshop/07.Ansible-Tower-Integration/README.md

 ## Ansible Tower Application Integration

 In this section, you will configure Ansible Tower Jobs to run as your RHACM Application deploys.
 The first job will run as a _prehook_ while the second job will run as a _posthook_.
+The _prehook_ runs before the application resources start the deployment process while the _posthook_ job runs as soon as the resources are deployed.

-Both Ansible Jobs will initiate the same Job Template on Ansible Tower called _Logger_.
-The _Logger_ Job Template logs each running instance of an Ansible Job to a file on the Ansible Tower server.
-Afterwards, the _Logger_ Job Template will expose the log files on a local web server on Ansible Tower.
+Both Ansible Job hooks initiate the same Job Template on Ansible Tower called _Logger_.
+The _Logger_ Job Template creates a log in a dedicated file for each initiation of the Job Template.
+Afterwards, the _Logger_ Job Template exposes the log file on a local web server on Ansible Tower.

 The participants can view all log files on the Ansible Tower server by navigating to the URL provided by the instructor in **port 80**.

+The _Logger_ Ansible Role can be found at [logger role](ansible-playbooks/roles/logger) directory.

 ### Setting up Authentication

 In order to allow RHACM to access Ansible Tower you must set up a Namespace scoped secret for RHACM to use.
-The secret will contain the Ansible Tower URL and Access Token.
+RHACM uses the secret to authenticate against the Ansible Tower instance.
+The secret contains the Ansible Tower URL and Access Token.

-Before creating the secret itself, make sure that a namespace that will populate the secret exists -
+Before creating the secret itself, make sure the namespace that populates the secret exists by running the next command -

 ```
 <hub> $ oc create namespace mariadb